rinitagabahri/LLMWiki/README.md

 ## A note on copyright

 The model *names* and *concepts* belong to *The Decision Book* and its authors.
 This wiki paraphrases and connects them for personal study; it deliberately avoids reproducing the book's text.
-Please support the authors by buying the book.
-This repository is private for that reason.